sparshsah/foggy-ml/README.md

 Step-by-step Python implementation of deep learning for multinomial classification.
-Unlike most walkthroughs on the Web, our implementation supports abitrary number of features and categories, as well as depth and width of network.
+Unlike most walkthroughs on the Web, our implementation supports arbitrary number of features and categories, as well as depth and width of network.

 Two especially great resources: